pingcap/docs/tidb-binlog/tidb-binlog-overview.md

 ## Notes

-* TiDB Binlog is incompatible with the following feature introduced in TiDB v4.0.7 and cannot be used together:
+* TiDB Binlog is incompatible with the following feature introduced in TiDB v4.0.7 and they cannot be used together:

     - TiDB system variable [tidb_enable_amend_pessimistic_txn](/system-variables.md#tidb_enable_amend_pessimistic_txn-new-in-v407): The two features have compatibility issues.
 Using them together will cause correctness issues with inconsistent replication data of TiDB Binlog.